Print Fleet Security

 How does secure print connect to broader IT strategy?

-Print security belongs inside the larger technology conversation, especially for organizations that are already working on endpoint governance, cybersecurity posture, vendor oversight, AI policies, cloud strategy, or compliance readiness.
+Print security belongs inside the larger technology conversation, especially for organizations already working on endpoint governance, cybersecurity posture, vendor oversight, AI policy, cloud strategy, or compliance readiness.

-The connection matters because the same principle applies in both places: assess first, recommend second, and make decisions from a clearer picture of the environment.
+The same principle applies in both places: assess first, recommend second, and decide from a clearer picture of the environment.

 Start with the assessment